OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Angelic Weapons***.
 The deva's weapon attacks are magical.
 When the deva hits with any weapon, the weapon deals an extra 4d8 radiant damage (included in the attack).

 ***Innate Spellcasting***.
 The deva's spellcasting ability is Charisma (spell save DC 17).
-The deva can innately cast the following spells, requiring only verbal components:
+The deva can innately cast the following spells, requiring only verbal **Components:**

-At will: *detect evil and good*
+At will: detect evil and good

-1/day each: *commune, raise dead*
+1/day each: commune, raise dead

 ***Magic Resistance***.
 The deva has advantage on saving throws against spells and other magical effects.